COVID-19 Testing for Employees

 If you are feeling well, you will immediately sanitize your hands and then complete a brief registration, confirming your identity.
-At that time, you will be given a specimen bag with a sterile swab and a specimen tube labeled with your name and date of birth.
+At that time, you will be given a sterile swab and a specimen tube labeled with your name and date of birth.
 You will then proceed to a space to perform the swab under the observation of a Medical Assistant or other appropriately trained staff member.
 After placing your swab in the sample tube and placing the tube in the collection box, you will depart the Testing Center.

 In compliance with the college’s face covering policy, all individuals will be required to wear face coverings when coming to the Testing Center.
 In addition, the Testing Center has been designed to allow for 6’ of distance between individuals.
 Those working in the Testing Center will wear face coverings and other protective gear as appropriate.

 Once individuals are familiar with the testing protocols, we anticipate that the entire testing process will take less than 15 minutes for each individual.
 This time may vary slightly based upon how many other individuals arrive for testing at the same time.